No. 41 Squadron RAF: Second World War (1939–1945)

 In February 1943, the unit became the first of only two squadrons to receive the new Griffon-engine Spitfire Mk.XII.
 Having rested, re-equipped and trained on the new aircraft, the squadron was sent back onto operations in April 1943, and claimed their first definitive victory in over ten months on 17 April.
 This was also the first by the RAF in the Mk.XII Spitfire.

-From late June 1943, large scale bomber escorts to targets in France, Belgium, and the Netherlands, became a daily event, and Ramrod escorts to formations of between 50 and 150 B-17 Flying Fortresses and B-26 Marauders became routine.
+From late June 1943, large scale bomber escorts to targets in France, Belgium, and the Netherlands, became a daily event, and Ramrod escorts to formations of between 50 and 150 Boeing Flying Fortresses and Martin B-26 Marauders became routine.

 No. 41 Squadron provided air support in the lead-up to, and throughout the D-Day landings.
 On D-Day itself, 6 June 1944, three pilots were hit by flak over the bridgehead and one was killed.
 On 19 June, however, the squadron was pulled off air-support for the bridgehead in France, and was deployed solely in the destruction of Germany's newest weapon, the V-1 flying bomb.
 On 28 August 1944, the squadron claimed its last of fifty-three V-1s destroyed during the war.
 Several pilots succeeded in bringing them down after expending all their ammunition, by flying alongside them and placing their own wingtips underneath that of the V-1.
 The wind movement between both wingtips was sufficient to upset the V-1's gyroscope and send crashing it to the ground.

 The squadron was re-equipped with the Spitfire Mk.XIV in September 1944, and during the ensuing three months, participated in 'Big Ben' operations against V-2 rocket launch sites, in Operation Market Garden at Arnhem and Nijmegen, in operations in the Walcheren campaign, and in the Allied Oil Campaign over Germany.

 The squadron moved to the continent in early December 1944, making its base at Diest in Belgium.
 Ground targets were the squadron's chief prey as a member of No. 125 Expeditionary Wing, and the unit attacked anything moving on road, rail, or canal in Germany.
 Operating so close to the ground, flak also took its toll on pilots and aircraft.
 One pilot was killed, three wounded, and two shot down and taken prisoner.